 As an assistant you will answer questions, keep consoles running and controllers charged, change games, encourage player change over, and keep the room organized and tidy.
 The first and last shifts will assist in setting up and taking down/packing and unpacking the equipment.

-More than 20 workshops and presentations are offered on topics such as Origami, Japanese Conversation, Kimono Demonstration, Japanese Garden Design, Temari Demonstration, Introduction to Bonsai, Kanji Made Easy, Candy Artistry, and Calligraphy.
+More than 30 workshops and cultural presentations are offered on topics such as Origami, Japanese Conversation, Kimono Demonstration, Japanese Garden Design, Introduction to Bonsai, Introduction to Reading Japanese, Kanji Made Easy, Candy Artistry, and Calligraphy.
 As an assistant you will greet attendees as they arrive, count the number of attendees, assist the presenter during the workshop or presentation and, assist in cleaning the room following the workshop or presentation.
-Some understanding of the content that is presented is preferred to serve as a volunteer or to meet with the presenter prior to October 6 to gain a brief understanding of the content.
+Some understanding of the content that is presented is preferred to serve as a volunteer or to meet with the presenter prior to October 5 to gain a brief understanding of the content.
 Each shift is 90 minutes requiring you to arrive 15 minutes prior to the one hour presentation and to remain 15 minutes following the presentation.

-Special Note: We ask you to select workshops that will lead to a total of three hours of volunteer service or a workshop and other volunteer opportunity so the total equals or is greater than three hours.
+Special Note: We require you to select workshops or presentations that will lead to a total of three hours of volunteer service and other volunteer opportunity so the total equals or is greater than three hours.

 Back Stage Assistant – Saturday